kekyo/RelaxVersioner/README.md

 ## History

+* 3.9.0:
+  * Changed UTF8 text file output to no BOM.
 * 3.8.0:
   * Added NPM mode, which automatically inserts the version of NPM `package.json`.
   * Fixed version number print garbage in the build log when building NuGet packages.